art049/odmantic/docs/modeling.md

 The definition of a reference field **requires** the presence of the [Reference()][odmantic.reference.Reference] descriptor.
-Once the models are defined, linking two instances is done simply by assigning the reference field of referencing instance to the referenced instance.
+Once the models are defined, linking two instances is done simply by assigning the reference field of the referencing instance to the referenced instance.

 ??? question "Why is it required to include the Reference descriptor ?"
     The main goal behind enforcing the presence of the descriptor is to have a clear